Sylvan Esso

-Sylvan Esso is an American electronic pop duo from Durham, North Carolina which was formed in 2013.
+Sylvan Esso is an American electropop duo from Durham, North Carolina which was formed in 2013.
 The band consists of singer Amelia Meath (born July 2, 1988) and producer Nick Sanborn (born March 8, 1983).
 They made their debut with the single "Hey Mami" and released their eponymous debut album on Partisan Records on May 12, 2014.
 It reached No. 39 on the Billboard 200.
 They released their second album, What Now, with Loma Vista Recordings on April 28, 2017, which was nominated for a Grammy Award for Best Dance/Electronic Album.

 On August 12, 2022, Sylvan Esso released their fourth studio album, No Rules Sandy, to positive reviews on their Psychic Hotline label.

 History

 2012–2013: Formation

 Lead singer Amelia Meath, who was at the time involved with her trio, Mountain Man, created the vocals to the song called "Play It Right".
 She later met electronic music producer Nick Sanborn (who played bass in band Megafaun) in Milwaukee at the Cactus Club, at the time performing solo as Made of Oak, and asked him to make a rendering of her single, Play It Right, in his own way.
 From 2012 to 2013 the band slowly formed.
 Meath had returned from a year-and-a-half tour with Feist and was looking for an affordable place to live, thus landing in Durham with Sanborn and began making their album, with all of their songs being recorded in Sanborn's apartment bedroom.
-The band derived the first part of its name, “wikt: sylvan” from a character in an early iOS game titled "Sword and Sworcery".
+The band derived the first part of its name, "sylvan", from a character in an early iOS game titled Superbrothers: Sword & Sworcery EP.